gitlabhq/gitlabhq/doc/user/project/issues/managing_issues.md

 ### Moving Issues in Bulk

 If you have advanced technical skills you can also bulk move all the issues from one project to another in the rails console.
-The below script will move all the issues from one project to another that are not in status **closed**.
+The below script moves all issues that are not in status **closed** from one project to another.

 To access rails console run `sudo gitlab-rails console` on the GitLab server and run the below script.
 Please be sure to change `project`, `admin_user`, and `target_project` to your values.